Shock treatment: what's missing from Sierra Leone's Ebola response

 LEARNING CURVE

 Denial and ignorance are part of the problem but a weak healthcare system and logistics also play a part.
-Officials in Kono - where an explosion of infections was discovered this week - said the eastern district of 350,000 inhabitants had only one ambulance and no Ebola treatment center.
+Officials in Kono - where an explosion of infections was discovered this week - said the eastern district of 350,000 inhabitants had only one ambulance and no Ebola treatment centre.
+[ID:nL6N0TV44E]

-WHO staff are visiting neighboring West African countries to try to get people to change their ways in case Ebola strikes, but worry there has been little change in remote border areas, Aylward said.

 "The forest area of these three countries has got some really special and concerning practices, where they share meals with the corpse, where they sleep with the corpse," he said.